 How to Grow Eyebrows with Prostaglandin Analogues

 Hands down the most effective way to grow brows back - even if they're stubbornly sparse and thin - is with a growth serum that contains prostaglandin analogues, which are hormone-like substances that stimulate drastic hair growth.

 Latisse, for example, contains the prostaglandin Bimatoprost, which is undeniably effective, resulting in drastically longer, much thicker, and impressively dense hair growth.
 The thing is - you don't have to go through the trouble of prescriptions and ridiculous costs (a bottle of Latisse is around $120) in order to get the same eyebrow growing benefits.

 Especially when there are a number of Latisse alternatives out there that also contain effective prostaglandin analogues, don't require a prescription and work just as well by increasing the number of hairs as well as the thickness and length of each hair.
 These serums even affect the pigmentation, so you'll get darker brows, and lengthen the time it takes for the hair to fall out, making your brow hairs overall sturdier and your brow line fuller.

 The thing is that eyebrow serums that contain prostaglandins are rare and there's only a handful of them apart from the most famous one, Latisse, which is prescription only.
-Our favorite ones are NeuBrow and GrandeBrow, both of which contain enough prostaglandin to be highly effective.
+Our favorite is NeuBrow, which contains enough prostaglandin to be highly effective.

 The catch?
 Whereas these serums work, they do take time to do their job so it'll take a month or two of diligent use - that means every day - to see results.